 See our Career Snapshot: Making the most of employer events - a short guide to help you prepare for employer events and networking opportunities, or for a more detailed insight in to successful networking check out 'Improve Your Networking' - a guide to help you prepare for these conversations and ensure you make the most of employer events and networking opportunities.

 Expanding your network

-Your existing network of contacts may need to be expanded to enable you to research and plan your career.
-You will need to develop and demonstrate some lateral-thinking as well as strong interpersonal skills and perseverance to network effectively; in the process you'll be developing a skill that will be invaluable throughout your career.
+Expanding your network of contacts may enable you to research and plan your career effectively.
+You will need to develop and demonstrate some lateral-thinking as well as strong interpersonal skills and perseverance to network effectively.
+Networking is a skill that will be invaluable throughout your career.
 Consider the following avenues to expanding your network:

 ideas to expand network